sedy89/zeppos_watchdrip_gts3_wf/README.md

- # zeppos Watchface for Watchdrip for GTS3 and GTS4
+ # zeppos Color Watchface for Watchdrip for GTS3/4 and Cheetah Square
  ![gts3](https://user-images.githubusercontent.com/65983953/213257210-36a2e10a-d7d9-4d12-9ebe-da2fb0fab42e.png)

 This repository contains a watchface which is designed to work together with watch <a href="https://github.com/bigdigital/zeppos_watchdrip_app">Companion APP</a>  and Android phone Watchdrip application (see the latest version on <a href="https://www.patreon.com/xdrip_miband">Patreon page</a>).
 The base of this watchface can be found here https://amazfitwatchfaces.com/gts/view/9844 and was created by Guydu91.